 Crumbs and Whiskers Kitten Café was started with the goal of reducing euthanasia rates and increasing adoptions.
 Founder Kanchan Singh was inspired by a trip to Catmosphere, a cat café in Chang Mai, Thailand.
 She was so delighted with her experience in Chang Mai that she decided to open up her own café and Crumbs and Whiskers was born.
 She opened her Washington DC location first, then expanded into the LA area.

 Here in Los Angeles, they partner with the Stray Cat Alliance to help ensure adoptions go well and with Best Friends Animal Hospital to ensure that their cats and kittens are all active and healthy.
-Unfortunately, restrictions around Covid-19 have forced both locations to suspend visitors until the restrictions are lifted.
-Until that time you can help support Crumbs and Whiskers by buying gift cards to use for later, or by buying some of their great merchandise.
+They offer 30 and 70-minute sessions with their friendly felines and have additional special events as well.
+Trivia nights, dance nights, and even personal events like birthdays and bachelorette parties, can be coordinated with these charismatic cats.
+You can also help to support the mission of Crumbs and Whiskers by buying gift cards to use for later, or by buying some of their great merchandise.

 Although first introduced to the United States just seven years ago, cat cafés are becoming more and more popular, and they are saving hundreds of lives a year.
 This has been a particularly difficult year for businesses that rely on human interaction, like cat cafés.
 These wonderful organizations give people who are unable to have cats a chance to enjoy them as well as helping cats and kittens find their forever home.
 They also give the cats a better home until they are ready to be adopted.
 You can support your local cat café by visiting, volunteering, or donating.